Marin Alsop

 - Ralph and Beth Johnston Muller Chair

-One of the foremost conductors of our time, Marin Alsop is principal guest conductor of The Philadelphia Orchestra, beginning with the 2024–25 season.
+One of the foremost conductors of our time and a powerful and inspiring voice, Marin Alsop is in her second season as principal guest conductor of The Philadelphia Orchestra.
 The three-year contract will involve a regular presence in the Orchestra’s subscription series in Philadelphia; at its summer festivals in Vail, Colorado, and Saratoga Springs, New York; and on tour.
 She made her Philadelphia Orchestra debut in 1990.
-Ms. Alsop represents a powerful and inspiring voice.
-Convinced that music has the power to change lives, she is internationally recognized for her innovative approach to programming and audience development, deep commitment to education, and championing of music’s importance in the world.
-The first woman to serve as the head of a major orchestra in the United States, South America, Austria, and Britain, she is, as the New York Times put it, not only “a formidable musician and a powerful communicator” but also “a conductor with a vision.”

-The 2024-25 season marks Ms. Alsop’s sixth as chief conductor of the ORF Vienna Radio Symphony Orchestra, which she leads at Vienna’s Musikverein and Konzerthaus, as well as on recordings, broadcasts, and international tours; her second as artistic director and chief conductor of the Polish National Radio Symphony; and her second as principal guest conductor of London’s Philharmonia Orchestra.
-She is also chief conductor of the Ravinia Festival, where she leads the Chicago Symphony Orchestra’s annual summer residencies, and the first music director of the National Orchestral Institute + Festival (NOI+F) at the University of Maryland, where she launched a new academy for young conductors and leads the NOI+F Philharmonic each June.
+The 2025–26 season marks Ms. Alsop’s third as artistic director and chief conductor of the Polish National Radio Symphony and her third as principal guest conductor of London’s Philharmonia Orchestra.
+She is also chief conductor of the Ravinia Festival, where she leads the Chicago Symphony Orchestra’s annual summer residency, and the first music director of the National Orchestral Institute + Festival at the University of Maryland, where she launched a new academy for young conductors and leads the NOI+F Philharmonic each June.
+She served as chief conductor of the ORF Vienna Radio Symphony Orchestra from 2019 to 2025; she is now honorary conductor.

-Ms. Alsop has longstanding relationships with the London Philharmonic and London Symphony orchestras and regularly guest conducts such major international ensembles as the New York Philharmonic, the Leipzig Gewandhaus Orchestra, the Orchestra of the Age of Enlightenment, the Budapest Festival Orchestra, and the Orchestre de Paris, besides leading La Scala Orchestra, the Royal Concertgebouw Orchestra, the Orchestre Philharmonique de Radio France, the NDR Elbphilharmonie Orchestra, and others.
+Ms. Alsop has longstanding relationships with the London Philharmonic and London Symphony orchestras and regularly guest conducts major international ensembles such as the New York Philharmonic, the Los Angeles Philharmonic, the Leipzig Gewandhaus Orchestra, the Orchestra of the Age of Enlightenment, the Budapest Festival Orchestra, and the Orchestre de Paris, besides leading the La Scala Orchestra, the Royal Concertgebouw Orchestra, the Orchestre Philharmonique de Radio France, the NDR Elbphilharmonie Orchestra, and others.
 In collaboration with YouTube and Google Arts & Culture, she developed and spearheaded the “Global Ode to Joy,” a crowd-sourced video project to celebrate Beethoven’s 250th anniversary in 2020.
-A full decade after making history as the first female conductor of London’s Last Night of the Proms, Ms. Alsop became the first woman and the first American to guest conduct three Last Nights in the festival’s 128-year history in 2023.
-She made her triumphant debut at New York’s Metropolitan Opera in 2024, leading a new production of John Adams’s oratorio El Niño that showcased her “deep command of Adams’s music” (Financial Times, UK).
+A full decade after making history as the first female conductor of London’s Last Night of the Proms, she became the first woman and first American to guest conduct three Last Nights in the festival’s long history in 2023.
+She made her triumphant debut at the Metropolitan Opera in 2024, leading a new production of John Adams’s oratorio El Niño that showcased her “deep command of Adams’s music” (Financial Times, UK).